adog0822/AWS-Evidence-Layer/README.md

 - **AI:** Anthropic Claude Sonnet 4.5

 Evidence collection fans out in parallel (12 concurrent) across services and regions.
-Free-tier scoring is fully deterministic — same evidence always produces the same scores, no model involved.
+Free-tier scoring is fully deterministic, same evidence always produces the same scores, no model involved.
 Paid analysis runs each control through Claude independently via Cloudflare Queues, 12 messages in parallel, assembled into a final report when all complete.